Chen-Jiang/argocd-env/README.md

 The ```resources``` directory contains the automation tasks for your project, All the automation tasks you want the tile implements should be defined in the action YAML files.
-By default, all the actions just print a "Hello World" message. to define your own task, please refer to the following steps:
+By default, all the actions just print a "Hello World" message.

+To define your own task, please refer to the following steps:

 1. set up your tasks in the action file